 Did you know a garage can boost home value?
 Garages don’t just protect your vehicles and provide extra storage space—you can also use garages as functional spaces, like workshops.
 This flexibility makes garages desirable for prospective buyers.

-If your house doesn’t have a garage and you want to add one, this guide helps break down costs and figures for different styles and features.
+If your house doesn’t have a garage and you want to add one, this guide dives deep into the cost to build a garage, breaking down all the factors involved and providing accurate estimates to help guide your budget.

 Garage Costs per Square Foot